latam-blockchain/website/README.md

 ## Latam-Blockchain The Stable Chain

 Latam-Blockchain is a stable payments EVM \(Ethereum Virtual Machine\) blockchain designed for fast and inexpensive transactions.
-The chain uses a dual-token model; [USD](for-users/get-usd-tokens/)is a stable token used for transactions, payments, and fees, and [LATAM](for-stakers/latam-token/) is a governance token used to support the underlying POSDAO Proof-of-Stake consensus.
+The chain uses a dual-token model; [USD](for-users/get-usd-coin/) is a stable token used for transactions, payments, and fees, and [LATAM](latam/latam-token/) is a governance token used to support the underlying POSDAO Proof-of-Stake consensus.

 <table>
   <thead>